 Insomnia is the disruption in the amount and quality of sleep to the extent that it impairs functioning.
 Inadequate sleep can have detrimental effects on a patient’s physical and mental well-being.
-Our bodies repair themselves when we sleep and sleep restores our mental clarity.
+Our bodies repair themselves when we sleep, and sleep restores our mental clarity.

 Insomnia can be temporary and will resolve once the cause is removed, such as a change in a work schedule, and is usually alleviated by simple adjustments.
 Chronic insomnia requires deeper assessment and often the use of sleeping medications.
-Nurses can institute ways to support sleep such as decreasing stimuli and blocking off time to ensure patient’s rest isn’t interrupted as well as educating patients on how they can enjoy better sleep at home.
+Nurses can institute ways to support sleep, such as decreasing stimuli and blocking off time to ensure patient’s rest isn’t interrupted as well as educating patients on how they can enjoy better sleep at home.

-Causes of Insomnia (Related to)
+Causes (Related to)

 - Stress/depression/grief/anxiety